creative-introvert/tons-of-tests/README.md

 ## Before Getting Started

-Before looking at code examples, some notes on the design philosohpy:
+Before looking at code examples, some notes on the design:

 1. Unlike tools like jest or vitest, prediction-testing's CLI does not provide a runtime, but is imported as a library.
 Check the ["Why No Runtime?" section](#why-no-runtime)